Large-scale data extraction from the UNOS organ donor documents: Background

 \section{Background}

-We introduce a muli-faceted, interdisciplinary problem with paramount importance to millions of people worldwide, and especially to 750,000 Americans who require hemodialysis due to kidney failure.
-Our focus is on addressing the inefficiencies of the current system set up 40 years ago to manage organ transplants, mainly, kidney and liver.
-The symptom of under-par performance of the system is gradual increase in the number of organs that are discarded, e.g, nearly 30\% of recovered kidneys are discarded, gradually increasing from 8\% in the 1980s.
-If the discard ratio is reduced, potentially thousands of lives would be saved in the US alone, and dramatically improve life quality for patients who spent 12 hours a day undergoing hemodialysis which results from a successful kidney transplant.
-The total cost of dialysis in the US is over \$30 billion (\$100,000 per patient per year) and simple cost unalysis shows that a kidney transplant reduces this to a small fration, potentially a 10-fold cost reduction per patient.
+We introduce a multi-faceted, interdisciplinary problem with paramount importance to millions of people worldwide, and especially to $\approx 550,000$ Americans with end-stage kidney disease (ESKD) who require dialysis.
+We aim to address the inefficiencies in organ quality assessment by making previously inaccessible data analyzable through large-scale curation.
+The symptom of under-par performance of the system is gradual increase in the number of organs that are not used (discarded), e.g., nearly 30\% of recovered kidneys are not transplanted, gradually increasing from 8\% in the 1980s.
+If the non-use ratio is reduced, potentially thousands of lives would be saved in the U.S. alone, and dramatically improve life quality for most patients who spent 12 hours a day undergoing hemodialysis which results from a successful kidney transplant.
+The total cost of dialysis in the US is over \$30 billion (\$100,000 per patient per year) and simple cost analysis shows that a kidney transplant reduces this to a small fraction, potentially a 3-fold cost reduction per patient.
 The interdisciplinary research and software here described in this paper target the inefficiencies flow of information in the U.S. organ transplant system, where the primary vehicle for communications is a collection of PDF documents (``PDF attachments'') associated with every donated organ.

-The interdicisplinary research and software here described in this paper target the inefficiencies flow of information in the US organ transplant system, where the primary vehicle for communications is a collection of PDF documents (``PDF attachments'') associated with every donated organ.
-The subject of investigation by our interdisciplinary group is the record of all US organ transplants since electronic data collection started (2008-2022) acquired from UNOS.
+The interdisciplinary research and software here described in this paper target the inefficiencies flow of information in the US organ transplant system, where the primary vehicle for communications is a collection of PDF documents (``PDF attachments'') associated with every donated organ.
+The subject of investigation by our interdisciplinary group is the record of all US organ transplants since electronic data collection started (2008-2022) acquired from OPTN.
 For practical reasons in this stage of our project we narrowed the dataset to the 2022 portion (10\% of the data), which is representative of the entire data, but much easier to manage in the software development cycle.
 In the current paper we report the preliminary results obtained from this portion of the data, with future publications planned to cover all aspects of the project.